 Market risk is the risk of loss or adverse change in TRL's financial situation resulting from changes in the value of its assets and its financial obligations caused by the volatility of market prices of assets and liabilities including financial instruments.
 Market risk arises from movements in interest rates, credit spreads, foreign exchange exposure (currency risk), equity investments and changes in valuation processes.

-There has been no change in TRL's market risk appetite during 2021.
 For TRL, market risk comprises the following key components:

 Figure 16: Standard Formula market risk sub-modules

 At least annually, the Investment Committee reviews TRL's investment strategy which is based on the following key principles, to: